Be aware: Rates are always calculated from the duration of a record.

 will be used to calculate the records rate.

-In case that the users hourly-rate
+In case that the users hourly-price

 is not set or equals 0